digidip/amphtml/extensions/amp-digidip/amp-digidip.md

     }
 ```

-In the previous example, the html sections defined with attribute ID equeal to "product-listing-1" and "product-listing-2" will be considered for url rewriting.
+In the previous example, the html sections defined with attribute ID equal to "product-listing-1" and "product-listing-2" will be considered for url rewriting.

 ##### attribute (optional)